Stack Overflow Feed Widget for Website. No-code - Poper

 Copy the snippet and embed

 Paste the one-line script tag into your portfolio, consulting page, conference talk page, or engineering team page.
-Works on Next.js, Astro, Hugo, Webflow, Framer, WordPress, Ghost, and any HTML stack.
+Works on Next.js, Astro, Hugo, Webflow, Framer, WordPress, Ghost, and supported HTML setup.

 Works everywhere